esmeraldacs/EMBSECBIO_Holoc_vegetation/README.md

 # EMBSECBIO_Holoc_vegetation

-This is the code related to the paper
+This is the code related to the paper "Holocene vegetation dynamics of the Eastern Mediterranean region: Old controversies addressed by a new analysis"